Luca-G49/PiAFSKLink/README.md

    - The message is decrypted using the provided 256-bit key and the extracted IV.

 > [!CAUTION]
-> For secure  encrypted trasmission change the default encryption_key in Setup menu.
+> To ensure secure encrypted transmission, change the default encryption key in the Setup menu!

 ## Requirements